FivestarMedia/FivestarMedia.com/content/website-design/index.md

 			<div class="serviceDetail">
 				<h2>Enterprise</h2>
 				<h3>Our enterprise-level websites are designed for businesses that require advanced, custom functionality either for themselves
 					or from their clients.
-These include systems that require client log in, scheduling, collaboration, back-up, redundancy, multilingual and other advanced features.</h3>
+These include systems that require scheduling, collaboration, back-up, redundancy, multilingual and other advanced features.</h3>
 				<h3 class="bold">A full, working prototyope website is developed beforehand and tested with
 					potential clients to ensure smooth functionality across the entire team upon launch.</h3>